Owning a controller is a must today, even if you are a PC gamer!

 While some games do not support mouse & keyboard controls at all, many others are borderline unplayable without a controller.

-In order to help you pick the ideal one to enhance your PC gaming experience, we have compiled a list of the best PC controllers for 2020!
+To help you pick the ideal one to improve your PC gaming experience, we have constructed a list of the best PC controllers for 2020!

 Top 6 Controllers For 2020